 Canada Centre for Community Engagement and Prevention of Violence

-The Canada Centre for Community Engagement and Prevention of Violence (Canada Centre) provides national leadership on Canada’s efforts to prevent radicalization to violence.
-The Canada Centre works with all levels of governments, not-for-profit organizations, communities, youth, frontline practitioners, academia, law enforcement, and international organizations.
-The Canada Centre’s activities include:
+The Canada Centre for Community Engagement and Prevention of Violence (Canada Centre) was launched in 2017 and leads the Government of Canada's efforts to counter radicalization to violence.
+The Canada Centre's activities include:

 The Canada Centre does not manage, or advise on, individual cases.

 The Community Resilience Fund (CRF) Call for Applications is currently open.
 The deadline to submit an application has been extended until January 25, 2022 at 11:59 p.m.
 Pacific Standard Time (PST).
 To apply, please consult the Funding Application Guide.

 On December 11, 2018, the Canada Centre launched the National Strategy on Countering Radicalization to Violence.
 The National Strategy explains radicalization to violence and the destructive and harmful behaviours involved, and outlines the Government of Canada's approach and key priorities in countering and preventing radicalization to violence.